Trick r Treat (2007) - Review

 TL;DR (Conclusion)

 While many may praise Trick ‘r Treat as being a great anthology film for the Halloween holiday, I didn’t enjoy it as much.
-I think it has some good segments that are entertaining that are surrounded by other less-interesting segments.
-The film does a decent job of making everything connected, and takes an interesting approach to the anthology formula.
+I think it has some good segments that are entertaining but are surrounded by other less interesting segments.
+The film does a decent job of making everything connected and takes an interesting approach to the anthology formula.
 However, I cannot fully recommend it to someone without tempering their expectations first.
 Watch it if you’re curious, but don’t feel like you’re missing out on much if you skip it.